PanicStation.org

 Short answer

-Avoid that door/window if you can and keep people and pets away from it, then arrange professional pest control (some councils offer this, or you can use a qualified pest controller).
-If you’re stung and develop breathing trouble, swelling of the lips/face/tongue, or feel faint, call 999.
+Stop using that door or window if you can, keep people and pets away from it, and arrange pest control rather than disturbing the nest.
+If someone is stung and has breathing trouble, swelling of the lips, mouth, throat or tongue, sudden confusion, severe dizziness, or faints, call 999.

 Do not do these things

-- Do not try to knock the nest down, poke it, hose it, or “seal it in”.
+• Do not knock the nest down, poke it, hose it, spray it at close range, or try to break it open.

-- Do not use smoke, petrol, or fire near a nest.
+• Do not use smoke, petrol, fire, or improvised chemicals near the nest.

-- Do not swat at wasps as you pass — move slowly and calmly.
+• Do not swat at wasps or hornets as you pass; move away calmly.

 What to do now

-- Create a temporary “no-go zone”.
-Keep children, pets, and anyone with known sting allergy away.
-Close that window; draw curtains/blinds; put a note on the door so nobody blunders into it.
+2. Make a temporary no-go area.
+Keep children, pets, visitors, and anyone with a known sting allergy away from that side of the door or window.
+Put a clear note on the door so nobody opens it by habit.

-- Scotland / Northern Ireland: council services vary — contact your local council/local authority for options, or book a qualified pest controller.
+• In Scotland or Northern Ireland: council or local authority services vary, so check your local authority website or use a qualified pest controller.

 What can wait